 She has collaborated with renowned artists such as Shobana Jeyasingh, Didy Veldman, Mahan Esfahani, Avi Avital, Richard Tognetti, Michael Collins, Tamara-Anna Cislowska, Axel Ranisch and Igor Bauersima, directors including Barrie Kosky at the Komische Oper in Berlin and David Freeman at Opera Australia and conductors including Simone Young, Marin Alsop, Peter Rundel and David Porcelijn.
 Texts or ballet scenarios provide the structural framework for much of Elena Kats-Chernin’s music, while even purely instrumental pieces often follow an imaginary plot.

 The world we live in echoes in her music.
 Symphonia Eluvium commemorates the 2011 flood catastrophe in Queensland and uses words by Premier Anna Bligh; Human Waves for choir and orchestra follows the theme of migration and diversity in Australian population.
-The younger generation is particularly close to Elena Kats-Chernin’s heart, as demonstrated by recent and current premieres: a new work for the Melbourne Youth Orchestra and no fewer than three children’s operas receiving stage premieres in the 2019/20 season including the first-ever operatic version of The Wind in the Willows.
+The younger generation is particularly close to Elena Kats-Chernin’s heart, as demonstrated by recent and current premieres: a new work for the Melbourne Youth Orchestra and no fewer than three children’s operas receiving stage premieres in the 2019/20 season.
+Her children's opera The Wind in the Willows, with a libretto by Jens Luckwaldt based on the book by Kenneth Grahame, premiered in 2021 with the Staatstheater Kassel.

 > Work List